balta2ar/srs-toolbelt/README.md

 I tend to use news from [Nordland](https://tv.nrk.no/serie/distriktsnyheter-nordland/) as my study materials, which I listen to, try to understand, translate, and memorize new words.
 To help with that, [nrkup.py](https://github.com/balta2ar/srs-toolbelt/blob/master/yatetradki/uitools/nrkup/nrkup.py) service helps a lot.
 It can:

-* Donwload and save video of episodes using [nrkdownload](https://github.com/marhoy/nrk-download)
+* Download and save video of episodes using [nrkdownload](https://github.com/marhoy/nrk-download)
 * Extract audio track
-* Remove silence from audio and apply dynamic range compression using [sox](http://sox.sourceforge.net/) for better sound quality
+* Remove silence from the audio and apply dynamic range compression using [sox](http://sox.sourceforge.net/) for better sound quality
 * Upload that audio to Telegram -- I use Telegram as my audio player
-* Fetch subtitles and generate study text material by grouping text accroding to news sections in the report, e.g. (removed most of the text for compactness):
+* Fetch subtitles and generate study text material by grouping text accroding to news sections in the report, e.g. (removed most of the text for compactness)
+* Subtitles are also grouped by speaker: I run [pyannote](https://github.com/pyannote/pyannote-audio) to perform speaker diarization, and then I group subtitles by speaker -- one speaker per paragraph:

 ```
 20220613